18F/ffd-toolkit/DEVELOPERS.md

 character is a `space` or a `tab`.
 [EditorConfig] [editor-config] is a python library which helps standardize these settings between various editors in one place.
 This repository includes a generic `.editorconfig` file.
-Use this file to setup your text editors across your team.
+Use this file to start a conversation about setting up your text editors across the team.

 [editor-config]: http://editorconfig.org/#download "EditorConfig: Download a plugin"